Nature Stuff mdavid.com.au

 With some birds, like Brush Turkeys, nest building is done by the male.
 But with the Australian Magpie, the nests are built by females.
 Nests are built in trees and made of twigs and other plant matter, then lined with bark or other softer materials.
 Up to 5 eggs are laid.

-Immature Australian Magpie
+Australian Magpie Australian Magpie

-Magpie swooping a Black Swan
+Australian Magpie Magpie swooping a Black Swan

 Swooping